Party Bus Rentals in Provo

 Yes — and for groups of any size heading up Provo Canyon, a bus is the smarter approach than a caravan of individual cars.
 US-189 through the canyon narrows significantly at points, and on busy ski Saturdays or concert nights at Sundance Outdoor Theatre, the road backs up from the resort entrance down into Provo.
 A minibus or mid-size party bus handles the canyon road comfortably.

-For ski groups, confirm whether undercarriage storage is available for ski bags and equipment when you book — not every vehicle has the same configuration.
+For ski groups, confirm whether undercarriage storage is Explore for ski bags and equipment when you book — not every vehicle has the same configuration.
 Call 855-275-4888 to discuss the right vehicle for a Provo Canyon trip.

 What vehicle type works best for a Provo wedding guest shuttle?